-These Browned Chocolate Chip cookies are made with loads of brown sugar and a secret ingredient which makes these cookies amazingly chewy.
+These Brown Butter Chocolate Chip cookies are made with loads of brown sugar and a secret ingredient which makes these cookies amazingly chewy.
 Bread flour.
 The secret ingredient is bread flour.
 I don’t know how to keep secrets.

 I am always on the hunt for a good chocolate chip cookie.
 It’s actually our ‘go to’ cookie.
 Simple, not a super long list of ingredients, scrumptious.
 My husband loves a chewy cookie.
-I love them flat or puffy, chewy or soft.
-I truly don’t discriminate.
-I found a recipe on a search for a chewy puffy cookie.
-A cookie that will not flatten out of the oven and this recipe from Handle The Heat was the first I came across on The Pinterests.
+I love them flat or puffy, chewy or soft – No cookie discrimination here!
+I was looking for a chewy puffy cookie – A cookie that will not flatten out of the oven and this recipe from Handle The Heat was the first I came across on The Pinterests.

-Flour is added – A mixture of all-purpose and bread flour.
+Now you add the dry ingredients.
+Here you add a combination of all-purpose and bread flour.
 The bread flour is what gives these cookies their fantastic chew.
-Finally the chocolate chips.
+Finally you fold in chocolate chips.
 I baked the cookies right away because who want to wait an hour for dough to chill?
 Not me.
 My oven is a bit wonky, so I baked these cookies for about 9 minutes.
 You can bake them longer if your oven is younger than 14 years.

 I let the cookies cool just long enough to grab and went to town on these bad boys.

 And that my friends is the mark of a fantastic cookie.

 - Cinnamon Sugar Chocolate Chip Cookies

 - Jumbo Chocolate Chip Walnut Cookies